Updated: Jun 15

 What is a source of delight and pleasure for you?

 What areas, fields, or subjects are you interested in exploring?
 What makes you feel connected to yourself?
 What forms of self-expression are the most gratifying?
 What would your sense of adventure tell you to do?
 What way of being in the world resonates most deeply with your heart?
 Where does your sense of curiosity take you?
 How are you most compelled to aid the liberation of others?
 Where in life are you inspired to be a tangible expression of love, acceptance, and compassion?
-What nurtures a greater love for yourself and others?
+What self-care practices nurture your physical and mental health?

 There are many voices in the non-religious community who speak of spirituality.